dmbarbour/glas/docs/GlasApps.md

 The notion that network disruption invalidates an RpcObj is debatable in context of distributed runtimes.
 Even if one node loses access, another might retain access.
 In context of distributed runtimes, we might indicate how multi-homing is handled in the search Criteria.

+*Note:* A runtime may publish RPC methods to support integrated development environments and debuggers.
+The application should have an opportunity to access these via 'sys.refl.rpc("MethodName", List of Arg)'.

 ## Graphical User Interface?
 Defer.

 My vision for [GUI](GlasGUI.md) involves users participating in transactions indirectly via reflection on a user agent.
 There are many interesting opportunities with this perspective.
 However, implementing a new GUI framework is a non-trivial task that should be done well or not at all.
 Thus, I'll defer support until I'm able to dedicate sufficient effort.
 Use HTTP or FFI in the meanwhile.